rtahabas/To-Do-List/README.md

-# Rise Technology & Consulting
+# To-Do List with Redux and LocalStorage

  Getting Started with Create React App